DelovoyMotiv/anteroslogos/README.md

 ## A2A Protocol - Agent2Agent API

-Production-ready JSON-RPC 2.0 API endpoint for AI agent integration.
+Production-ready JSON-RPC 2.0 API endpoint for AI agent integration with Ed25519 cryptographic signatures, WebSocket streaming, and Supabase persistence.
 Optimized for Perplexity, ChatGPT, Claude, Gemini, and other AI search agents.

 ### Architecture

-**10 Core Components (7,768 lines):**
+**16 Core Components (10,464 lines):**

 1. **Protocol Layer** (`lib/a2a/protocol.ts` - 526 lines)
    - JSON-RPC 2.0 implementation with Zod runtime validation